GeorgeOsborn97/Project_2_Touch_type_Game/README.md

 ___
 ## credits/acknowledgments
 ### Content:
-- All code was written by myself no external code was copied in this webpage.
-However stackoverflow was used regulary in order to gain a better understanding of how certain elements interact and best practices for implementation.
-As well as w3Schools which provided base code for the movement of teh 'ufo' amd the sorting of the table.
+- The vast majority of the code was written by myself with the exception of two instances where external code was copied in to this webpage however these were modified slightyly to fit my sepcific needs.
+Stackoverflow and was used regulary in order to gain a better understanding of how certain elements interact and best practices for implementation.
+As well as w3Schools which provided base code for the movement of the 'ufo' and the sorting of the table.
 Both these codes were modified by me to suit my needs.
 The two base codes can be found here for the ufo movement and the table sort: [Table](https://www.w3schools.com/howto/howto_js_sort_table.asp) [ufo](https://www.w3schools.com/js/js_htmldom_animate.asp)
 - All icons are from [Font awesome](https://fontawesome.com/icons)
 - the font used was imported from Google fonts and created by Jason Kottke it can be viewed [here](https://fonts.google.com/specimen/Silkscreen?query=silk)